britt/teleprompter/README.md

 ## Components

-1. **Editor Interface**: A user-friendly interface for creating, editing, and managing prompts.
-2. **Durable Object**: Utilizes Cloudflare's Durable Objects for state management and persistence.
+1. **Durable Object**: Utilizes Cloudflare's Durable Objects for state management and persistence.
-3. **CLI Tool**: A command-line interface for interacting with the Teleprompter worker and prompt store.
+2. **CLI Tool**: A command-line interface for interacting with the Teleprompter worker and prompt store.

 ## Capabilities